 This is my favorite step because it doesn’t cost any money!

 Once you’ve installed WordPress, you will want to install a theme.
 A theme is what makes your website pretty.
 There are a gazillion free themes out there and a bunch of paid options, too.
 I’d say it’s best to pick a free one for now and worry about updating to a paid one after you’re more comfortable with the specific needs of your online business.
 All the themes focus on different features and they can do different things.
-It’s a very flexible framework and there are solutions for everything you can imagine.
+WordPress a very flexible framework and there are solutions for everything you can imagine.
+Plus, it doesn’t require any coding or programming experience to work with it.

-You’ll find the free themes inside the WordPress dashboard.
+You’ll find the free themes inside the WordPress dashboard once you have installed WordPress on your domain.
 You’ll be prompted to create a username and password when you install WordPress and they’ll email you login credentials.
 To install a theme, go to your WordPress dashboard, click on Appearance, then Themes.
 You’ll see a bunch of free theme options in there.
+(Again, WP Engine has in-depth walkthrough articles and a responsive support team if you get stuck.)

 That’s it!
 You should be good to go.
 Now you can focus on customizing your WordPress site and adding your personal touches to it.
 Starting an online business is a fun journey and we are always interested in hearing your success stories.
 Feel free to share them in the comments section below and we’ll help you promote your new business.